flavioro/kubernetes/README.md

  - Create replicaset with .yaml example
  - Create deployment with .yaml example
  - Examples files .yaml to service, deployment, replicaset and pod
+ - Example deployment and service to mongodb
+ - Example deployment and service to api ()

 ## Use extension Vs Code: